Tag Archives

 by Hal Phillips 1 Comment

 Golf course closures are typically met with howls of indignation and despair, as locals countenance their stark, newly diminished reality.
-Still, it’s fair to wonder exactly how the public golfing population here in Southern Maine processed the news, received in late January, that Sable Oaks Golf Club would not reopen this spring.
+Still, it’s fair to wonder exactly how the public golfing population here in Southern Maine processed the news, received late in January, that Sable Oaks Golf Club would not reopen this spring.
 The land will instead be marketed to housing developers.

 Most of the Maine golfers I know never cared much for Sable Oaks.
 Too penal, they said.
 Driver was too often taken out of their hands, on account of wetlands too often cutting across fairways in constricting fashion, they howled.
 For walkers, hilly Sable Oaks was a death march.
 It was an extraordinarily demanding 6,300 yards.
-In ever sense.
+In every sense.

 All the things people hated about Sable Oaks recommended the course, to me, when I moved to Portland in 1992.
 I was 28 years old and a pretty good player back then — breaking 80 at Sable, something I managed only three times in 30 years, really meant something.
-I didn’t even carry a driver for much of the ‘90s, relying instead on a 1-iron and a weirdly shaped, seldom deployed, persimmon Ping 2-wood.
+I didn’t even carry a driver for much of the ‘90s, relying instead on a 1-iron and a persimmon Ping 2-wood.
 Walking 18 holes at Sable with a bag on my back was certainly a workout and a half; the hike from 17 green to 18 tee in particular was a heart-stopper.
 But I was young in the early ’90s!
 A round at Sable meant I need not go to the gym.

 And what a taxing-but-comely walk it was.
-Designed by architect Brian Silva — who laid out the once-private, now semi-private Falmouth Country Club at exactly the same time — Sable Oaks made for golf in an undeniably gorgeous, secluded setting across lush, dramatic terrain, with gargantuan specimen trees framing the greens and colorful wetlands everywhere one turned.
+Designed by architect Brian Silva — who laid out the once-private, now semi-private Falmouth Country Club at exactly the same time — Sable Oaks made for golf in an undeniably gorgeous, secluded setting across lush and dramatic terrain, with gargantuan specimen trees framing the greens and colorful wetlands everywhere one turned.

-Okay, those required forced carries on four of the first five holes.
+Okay.
+Those wetlands required forced carries on four of the first five holes.

 Yes, Sable Oaks was located directly in the Portland Jetport flight path — but the forested environs otherwise muffled the sound from nearby I-95 (!).